paleolimbot/libproj/README.md

 ![R-CMD-check](https://github.com/paleolimbot/libproj/workflows/R-CMD-check/badge.svg)
 <!-- badges: end -->

-The goal of libgeos is to provide access to the [PROJ](https://proj.org) C API for high-performance geometry operations within the R package framework.
+The goal of libproj is to provide access to the [PROJ](https://proj.org) C API for high-performance geometry operations within the R package framework.
 This package contains a copy of the PROJ library, modified slightly to eliminate errors on all the platforms checked by CRAN and